excellalabs/intro-to-functional-scala/README-outline.md

 # Scala Curriculum I Guide

-1. Review the key concepts below
-1. Follow the curriculim of learning resources below, including our primer, [Intro to Functional Scala](README.md)
+Follow the curriculim of learning resources below, including our primer, [Intro to Functional Scala](README.md).
+See that you're gaining an understanding of the key concepts below.

 ## Key Concepts